BenJBailey/benstandup/README.md

 ### Today

-    Rising Star - deploy fix for admin (already in Speak Dev) Rising Star - Build up past winners for VP so they can export Rising Star - evaluate budget and see if time to write tests for manged nom query Form docs?
+    ✅ Rising Star - deploy fix for admin (already in Speak Dev) ✅ Rising Star - Build up past winners for VP so they can export ✅ Rising Star - evaluate budget and see if time to write tests for manged nom query Release the page manager
     Form - webhooks
-    Release the page manager
+    Form docs?